Dominance of Veiled Heart

 "GET READY FOR BATTLE!"

-Before I could react, the sky darkened with a rain of arrows.
-They fell in waves, slicing through the air with a deadly hiss.
-The pristine snow turned red as bodies collapsed.
-The metallic scent of blood filled my lungs, mingling with the agonized screams of the wounded.
+Before I could react, the sky darkened.
+Arrows rained down in deadly waves, slicing through the air with a chilling hiss.
+The pristine snow turned red as bodies collapsed around me.
+The metallic tang of blood filled my lungs, mingling with the agonized screams of the wounded.

 I hate this world.
 I hate Isekai!

-Then, the sound that silenced everything—the unmistakable clash of weapons.
+Then came the sound that drowned everything else—the unmistakable clash of steel.

-The warriors surged forward, their movements precise, relentless.
-At the front of it all was him—Prince Michaelli, cutting through the battlefield like a storm given human form.
+The warriors surged forward, moving with terrifying precision.
+At the front of it all was him.
+That prince.
+Cutting through the battlefield like a storm made flesh.
 Every swing of his blade sent enemies crumbling, his presence a force of destruction and command.

-The ground shook with each collision of steel.
-The battle had begun in full force.
+The ground trembled with each collision of metal.
+The battle had begun in full.

-I had admired strong women in stories, always fascinated by their courage.
+I had always admired strong women in stories, fascinated by their courage.
 But I am not Mulan or Merida.
 I never wanted to be.
 What good was bravery here?
 I wasn’t a warrior.
 I wasn’t a hero.
-If I could trade places with some delicate noblewoman, far away from this horror, I would do it without hesitation.
+If I could trade places with some delicate noblewoman far from this nightmare, I would do it without hesitation.

 "ARROWS COMING!"

 Shame coiled in my chest.
 I crawled toward their formation, slipping into the center like a child hiding behind adults.
-My gaze darted around, catching glimpses of bloodied swords, splintered shields, and men barely holding themselves together.
+My gaze darted around, taking in the bloodied swords, the splintered shields, the warriors barely holding themselves together.

 What am I even doing here?

-The fighting continued, swallowing me whole.
-Every direction I turned, there was violence, bodies falling, warriors pressing forward, swords clashing.
-My legs trembled, barely able to support me as the warriors shifted formation.
-It felt like the ground itself was unstable, like everything could collapse at any moment.
+The battle raged on, suffocating, inescapable.
+Everywhere I turned, there was violence—bodies falling, warriors pressing forward, swords clashing.
+My legs trembled beneath me, barely able to support my weight as the warriors shifted formation.

 Clang!

-"Or maybe not," I muttered, my voice weak as a knight in tattered armor rushed at me, sword raised.
+"Or maybe not," I muttered weakly as a knight in tattered armor rushed toward me, sword raised.

 "I'm not your enemy!"
-My voice cracked, but my red armor told him otherwise.
+My voice cracked as I stumbled backward, but my red armor screamed otherwise.

-He didn't hesitate.
-He struck fast, forcing me to raise my sword in a clumsy block.
-The impact rattled my arms, the force alone nearly knocking me off my feet.
-His attacks came harder, relentless, each one chipping away at what little defense I had.
+He didn’t hesitate.
+He struck fast, forcing me into a clumsy block.
+The impact rattled my arms, nearly knocking me off my feet.
+He came at me harder, relentless, each blow chipping away at what little defense I had.

 A man’s strength is no joke.